tcfev/Fordem/README.md

 release Fordem Flutter app
 enable mesh network formation features
 Audio rooms

-**Data**
-Fordem is part of the Fediverse, and data is not just going to stay in one place.
-Private data (only private chat for now) will be encrypted and visible only to the users.
-We do not keep IP information, and TCF e.
-V. will protect the entire operations according to GDPR,.

 Check the [`Feature List`](https://github.com/tcfev/Fordem/issues/85)
 Want to Join?: [`check here`](https://github.com/tcfev/Fordem/issues/61)  & [`this discussion`](https://github.com/tcfev/Fordem/discussions/52)